PROPERTY OF WATER STEAM INITIATIVE

 This goal is specific and well-defined.
 Having administration hire properly trained and certified STEAM facilitators would be advantageous to the overall implementation of the program.
 Having on-campus professional development to encourage ‘tinkering’ and creating would be valuable for helping the faculty and staff develop and further their understanding of the STEAM/STEM philosophy.

-A school could set a goal to have one in-school professional development course and one visiting expert per year.
+school could set a goal to have one in-school professional development course and one visiting expert per year.
 For example, an in-service workday with a Lego activity.
 For students, having more STEM activities could be achieved by adding more afterschool activities with a STEM focus.

 Is it Achievable?